kruize/autotune/design/BulkAPI.md

 - **Control Mechanism:** The number of threads used for bulk API operations can be controlled using the environment variable `bulkThreadPoolSize`.
-- **With/Without KEDA Plugin:** This can be configured with or without the KEDA plugin.
-Ideally, the value should be related to the Kruize pod count to optimize performance.